OpenSID/router/readme.md

 Route::get('blog/{slug}', 'blog@post');

 // To make a parameter optional, add a ? just before closing the curly brackets
-// (Luthier CI will make all the fallback routes for you) Route::get('categories/{primary?}/{secondary?}/{filter?}', 'clients@list');
+// (OpenSID CI will make all the fallback routes for you) Route::get('categories/{primary?}/{secondary?}/{filter?}', 'clients@list');

 // The (:any) and (:num) CodeIgniter route placeholders are available to use, with this syntax: